toxicity1985/atoum-documentation/source/en/option_cli.rst

 -v / --version
 ==============

-This option allows you to display the current version of atoum.
+This option lets you display the current version of atoum.

 .. code-block:: shell